Kyrylo-Bakumenko/CS50-TinySearchEngine/querier/README.md

  * 25 points if your querier also supports 'and' precedence over 'or'.
  * 30 points if your querier also prints the document set in decreasing order by score, thus meeting the full specs.

-Partial credit is available, of course, per the judgement of the grader, but above is the coarse-grain rubric.
+Partial credit is available, of course, per the judgment of the grader, but above is the coarse-grain rubric.

 **Please indicate in your `querier/README.md` which of the above subsets of functionality you implemented.**

 ## Hints and tips

-There are some examples and design tips in the [unit about querier](https://github.com/CS50spring2023/home/blob/main/knowledge/units/querier.md), and following units.
+There are some examples and design tips in the [unit about querier](https://github.com/CS50spring2023/home/blob/main/knowledge/units/querier.md), and the following units.

 Many of the [Lab4 hints](../crawler/README.md) and
 [Lab5 hints](../indexer/README.md) are still relevant.

 Processing a query and ranking the results are tricky.
-We encourage you to start with a simplified case, test it thoroughly, then enhance.
+We encourage you to start with a simplified case, test it thoroughly, then enhance it.
-Easier to code, to test, and to debug, and when facing a deadline it's nice to have a less-functional program that works than a full-functional program that doesn't work.
+Easier to code, test, and debug, and when facing a deadline it's nice to have a less-functional program that works than a full-functional program that doesn't work.
 See the section on [Grading](#grading) regarding the points allocated as you achieve higher levels of functionality.

 ### Hashtable